Hallucinogens (Marijuana and LSD)

 Withdrawal and Overdose

-Although there is no withdrawal effects from the use of Marijuana or LSD, users of LSD may experience convulsions, hyperthermia and possibly death as a result of overdose.
+Although there is no withdrawal effects from the use of Marijuana or LSD, users of LSD may experience convulsions, hyperthermia and possibly death as a result of an overdose.

 If you are struggling and abusing hallucinogens, please consider asking others for help, by clicking here.